 - 2.1 The current threat from Terrorism and Extremism in the United Kingdom is real and severe and can involve the exploitation of vulnerable people, including children to involve them in extremist activity. - 2.2 Since 2011, when the Government published the Prevent Strategy, there has been an awareness of the specific need to safeguard children, young people and families from violent extremism.
 This has been illustrated by a number of high profile cases across the UK where extremist groups have attempted to radicalise vulnerable children and young people to hold extreme views including views justifying political, religious, sexist or racist violence, or to steer them into a rigid and narrow ideology that is intolerant of diversity and leaves them vulnerable to future radicalisation. - 2.3 GEM Partnership values freedom of speech and the expression of beliefs/ideology as fundamental rights underpinning our society's values.
 Learners, Apprentices, candidates and staff have the right to speak freely and voice their opinions.
 However, freedom comes with responsibility and free speech that is designed to manipulate the vulnerable or that leads to violence and harm of others goes against the moral principles in which freedom of speech is valued.
 Free speech is not an unqualified privilege; it is subject to laws and policies governing equality, human rights, community safety and community cohesion. - 2.4 GEM Partnership recognises that safeguarding of learners, Apprentices, candidates and staff against radicalisation and extremism is no different from safeguarding against any other vulnerability. - 2.5 The business has an internal safeguarding referral process whereby staff can flag up any concerns they have around radicalisation and/or extremism.
-Any member of staff at GEM Partnership who have any concerns regarding the issues identified within this guidance policy should report those concerns immediately and no later than the end of the working day to the Designated Safeguarding Lead Julie Hunter, Safeguarding Officer Kelly Lee or a member of the Senior Leadership Team.
-This concern will be logged and a timeline started.
-Where appropriate the Police and relevant local authorities will be contacted.
+Any member of staff at GEM Partnership who have any concerns regarding the issues identified within this guidance policy should report those concerns immediately and no later than the end of the working day to the Designated Safeguarding Lead Kelly Lee, Safeguarding Officer Annie Dorner or a member of the Senior Leadership Team.
+This concern will be logged, discussed with HR and a timeline started.
+Where appropriate the Prevent Police Officer or the local authorities Prevent or Safeguarding Team will be contacted for advice and guidance.